U.S. rejection throws WTO leadership race into confusion

 The decision needs to be approved by consensus, however, meaning any of the 164 WTO members could block her appointment.

-Three WTO ambassadors, the “troika” charged with finding a successor to Brazilian Roberto Azevedo, had decided that the former Nigerian finance minister should be the next chief as she had secured wide cross-regional backing.
+After weeks of consultations, three WTO ambassadors, the “troika” charged with finding a successor to Brazilian Roberto Azevedo, announced at a meeting in Geneva on Wednesday that the former Nigerian finance minister should be the next chief as she had secured cross-regional backing.

 “All of the delegations that expressed their views today expressed very strong support for the process, for the troika and for the outcome.
 Except for one,” WTO spokesman Keith Rockwell told reporters after the closed-door meeting, specifying that the one was the United States.